Kiplinger's Tax Map for Middle-Class Families: About Our Methodology

 Property Taxes – The median property tax rate is based on the median property taxes paid and the median home value in each state for 2019 (the most recent year available).
 The data comes from the U.S. Census Bureau.

 Sales Taxes – State sales tax rates are from each state's tax agency.
-We also cite the Tax Foundation's figure for average combined sales tax, which is a population-weighted average of state and local sales taxes.
+We also cite the Tax Foundation's 2021 midyear average combined sales tax rate, which is a population-weighted average of state and local sales taxes.
 In states that let local governments add sales taxes, this gives an estimate of what most people in a given state actually pay, as those rates can vary widely.

 Sin Taxes – Information about "sin taxes" on tobacco products, alcoholic beverages, and marijuana comes from a variety of sources, including state tax agencies, Federation of Tax Administrators, Campaign for Tobacco-Free Kids, and Distilled Spirits Council of the United States.